Kaliguth/kali-shell-project/README.md

 The function declares variables for source `src`, destination `des`, and `ch` for characters in the file.</br>

-The function checks if the source file and destination file are given as a name or full path, quotes wrapping it or not, and if it contains spaces or not.</br>
+Just like `cd`, the function checks if the source file and destination file are given as a name or full path, quotes wrapping it or not, and if it contains spaces or not.</br>
+It also tries to open the files as a full path and if it does not succeed, it tries to find and open them from the current working directory by adding `./` to the beginning.

 After indicating whether path or name was given, it opens the source file for reading and the destination file for writing.</br>

-Finally, goes over source file characters and writes them one by one into the destination file.
+Finally, goes over source file characters and writes them one by one into the destination file.</br>

+This function is used when the input starts with `cp`.

 </br>

 ### Delete files

-`delete` function is implemented in the functions file.</br>
+`rm` function is implemented in the functions file.</br>

 This function deletes a given file or folder.</br>